zainab-odunbori/E-commerce-Sales/README.md

   Quantity YOY Growth

 ### Data Visualization
-   Pivot Chart was used for the Visulization
+   Pivot Chart was used for Data Visualization
    ![Dashboard](ExcelDashboard1.png)